weissi/swift-evolution/proposals/NNNN-static-link-runtime-libraries-by-default-on-supported-platforms.md

 The new behavior will take effect with a new version of SwiftPM, and packages build with that version will be linked accordingly.

-* Deployment of applications using "bag of SOs" technique (#1 above) will continue to work as before (though would be potentially redundant).
+* Deployment of applications using "bag of shared objects" technique (#1 above) will continue to work as before (though would be potentially redundant).
 * Deployment of applications using explicit static linking (#2 above) will continue to work and emit a warning that its redundant.
 * Deployment of applications using docker "runtime" images (#3 above) will continue to work as before (though would be redundant).